 - Our customers would know we cared about their feedback and see we were implementing it

 - They could enter their own feature requests and vote, saving us a ton of work

 - Vocal customers could get a better sense of what everyone else wanted, which should help moderate their expectations

-- Customers generally expected greater ease of use and transparency
+- Customers generally expect greater ease of use and transparency

-We had a few niggles: won’t our competitors see what we’re working on and pinch our ideas?
-But we quickly got over these.
-If our competitors growth strategy was to be a pale imitation of us then they were going to fail pretty fast.
+We had one niggle: won’t our competitors see what we’re working on and pinch our ideas?
+We quickly got over this.
+If our competitor’s growth strategy was to be a pale imitation of us then they were going to fail pretty fast.